Industry leaders gung-ho about tech sector growth in 2023

 Tech sector remains poised to transcend new boundaries in the coming year.

-That, technology is inseparable part of our lives is old news.
+That, technology is an inseparable part of our lives is old news.
 Just when we think things cannot get any more tech-driven, another vista opens and tech leads innovations again.
 The year 2022 was not an exception.
-Tech sector remains poised to transcend new boundaries in 2023, and tech leaders are optimistic as always.
+The tech sector remains poised to transcend new boundaries in 2023, and tech leaders are optimistic as always.

 He foresees major improvement in autonomous systems in 2023.